 Seagate Instant Secure Erase (ISE) is designed to protect data on hard disk drives by instantly resetting the drive back to factory settings and changing the encryption key so that any data remaining on the drive is cryptographically erased.
-This means all data on the drive is permanently and instantly unreadable, as needed.
+This means all data on the drive is permanently and instantly unreadable.

-To perform the ISE function, you must have either a Self-Encrypting Drive (SED) with or without FIPS validation or a Seagate ISE drive.
-ISE-only drives let you securely reset to factory settings.
-SEDs let you take ownership and management of your storage security through passwords, fingerprints, or other means, as well as instantly, cryptographically erase drives with ISE functionality.
-ISE drives let you securely reset drives to factory settings, which will also cryptographically erase and render all data on the drive irretrievable.
+To perform the ISE function, you must have a Self-Encrypting Drive (SED) with or without FIPS validation.
+SEDs let you take ownership and manage your activedrive security through passwords, fingerprints, or other authentication means, as well as instantly cryptographically erase drives with their ISE functionality when they are ready to be retired or repurposed.

 What You Need to ISE Your Drive

-A Seagate Self-Encrypting Drive with or without FIPS Validation or a Seagate ISE drive.
+- A Seagate Self-Encrypting Drive with or without FIPS Validation.